sarahwxie/GoodTunes/README.md

 Evaluate this big ticket item by searching for a song on our website.
 Note that we only have 400 songs currently, so you may not find what you are specifically looking for.
 Instead try a key word or an artist.
 Right now, it will only show you the first song that the loop finds, but we hope to have this fixed in the future.

 ### SQLite Database - Possible extra credit?
 The SQLite database was created by downloading the sqlite.exe application files from the sqlite [website](https://www.sqlite.org/download.html) and creating a database with a users table.
 Then, signup.html was altered to include a form that posted data to main.py, which then adds the database to the table in real time using INSERT SQL statements.

 Additionally, the `werkzeug.security` module was used to hash the passwords using sha256 encryption to ensure that plaintext passwords weren't stored in the database.
+Finally, a custom functions file, [custom.py](custom.py) contains a function that notifies users if they are inputting incorrect information (ie. passwords don't match).

-Sarah worked on this feature.
+Sarah worked on this.

 How the table was created.
 Note that usernames as well as user IDs must be unique.